 The Committee is recommended by staff and approved by the President.
-The Committee is appointed by and is advisory to the Executive Vice President of Student Learning of Oxnard College.
+The Committee is a subcommittee of the Curriculum Committee and is advisory to the Executive Vice President of Student Learning of Oxnard College.

 The Distance Education Committee exists to meet the instructional, communication, computing and research needs of the students, and faculty of Oxnard College.
-The mission of the Committee is to focus on the delivery of distance education and its environment be it Web or TV enhanced courses to fully online, and to take a proactive leadership role on educational, technological and professional development issues surrounding distance education.
+The mission of the Committee is to focus on the delivery of distance education and its environment be it web-enhanced courses to fully online, and to take a proactive leadership role on educational, technological and professional development issues surrounding distance education.

 The Distance Education Committee membership is as follows: